 Students continue to build knowledge and skill in the procedures used in landscape planning and design using current industry standards and practices.
-Extended laboratory experiences include application of the principles and procedures involved especially in the Midwest and Great Lakes areas with landscape construction: turf management; scheduling and oversight of landscape maintenance; control: non-pathogenic and disease weed prevention. diagnosis, and treatment: communications; management skills necessary in landscaping operations; and the use and maintenance of equipment utilized by landscapers.
+Extended laboratory experiences include application of the principles and procedures involved especially in the Midwest and Great Lakes areas with turf landscape construction: management; scheduling and oversight of landscape maintenance; non-pathogenic weed control; and disease diagnosis, prevention, and treatment: communications; management skills necessary in landscaping operations; and the use and maintenance of equipment utilized by landscapers.
 Students will participate in leadership development, supervised agricultural experience and career exploration activities.
 Students have the choice of competing in the Indiana FFA State Nursery/Landscaping Career Development event as a spring semester final option.